GothenburgBitFactory/tw.org/content/docs/hooks_guide.md

 ```

 We see that the hook script is found by Taskwarrior.
-Now let\'s see it in action, and note that the `--` terminator is being used so that `tw-179` is not perceived as a mathematical expression:
+Now let's see it in action, and note that the `--` terminator is being used so that `tw-179` is not perceived as a mathematical expression:

 ```
 $ task add -- Contains no bug number